Let we first go through the definition of pure substance to understand its meaning.

 P: Pressure of pure substance

 R: Universal gas constant, whose value is 8.314 kg m2 s-2 k-1 mol-1

 T: Temperature of pure substance

-In the above formula one can easily observe that if he knows the value of ant two variables P, V and T. He can easily derive the value of third one.
+In the above formula one can easily observe that if he (or she) knows the value of any two variables from P, V and T. He can easily derive the value of third one.
 Two property rule is very helpful in plotting graphs of various thermodynamic relations, P-V, P-T diagrams etc.